Where the Fight to Save the Senate Gun Package Stands Now

-On Capitol Hill, politics goes on, albeit under flags at half-mast.
-Senators Joe Manchin and Pat Toomey are scrambling to find the 60 votes needed to pass their compromise background check bill — and are considering how to sweeten it to lure their reticent colleagues.
+On Capitol Hill, Senators Joe Manchin and Pat Toomey are scrambling to find the 60 votes needed to pass their compromise background check bill — and are considering how to sweeten it to lure their reticent colleagues.

 By no one's count do advocates of the Senate package — and, particularly, of the compromise from Manchin and Toomey — have the votes to beat a filibuster.
 Compiling data from news accounts, a ProPublica survey of legislators, and the Huffington Post's similar overview, we estimate that there are 53 likely supporters of the compromise to 41 opponents.
 This will almost certainly change over the course of the day; a senator-by-senator breakdown is at the bottom of this post, including sources.

 Interestingly, the Daily News is reporting that Republican leadership in the Senate isn't hustling its members to vote against the bill.

 Republicans senators should “vote their conscience,” Senate Minority Whip John Cornyn (R-Texas) the second ranking GOP senator, said Monday in explaining that he does not plan to “whip” against the vote to amend a broader gun control measure to add the background check deal.